 In 2021, after managing Scotts Opticians on her own for many years, Sue Gold decided to retire and hand over the baton and legacy of Scotts Opticians to two new Directors , Andrew Spiers and Alison Blake.
 They will continue to ensure Scotts Opticians remains an independent, family focussed and quality driven business for many years to come.

 Technology has now become a major part of the eye examination allowing for a more in depth health check than ever.
 Sadly The Traverse building did not allow space for much of this equipment to be housed on the ground floor and increasingly patients struggled with the beautiful but cranky old staircase.
 Hence the decision was made to move Bury Scotts Opticians to 58 Abbeygate Street after 97 years.
 Sue Gold and her team worked hard to ensure a modern but traditional feel to the new but 14th century building, keeping very much the same feel as the old Scotts.
-We hope our patients new and old will still enjoy their experience with us and help celebrate this Centenary.
+We hope our patients new and old will still enjoy their experience with us now that we have celebrated our Centenary.

 The 3 Scotts practices now work independently from each other but have retained the Scotts name and legacy as a high quality independent Opticians.